-GAIA PASSALER is a SAG-eligible actress who recently starred in Wendy Jung’s award winning comedy film Kleptos Confess.
-She played lead roles in the horror-thriller Heartsick, directed by Katie Cleese, in the romance Not your girl, a Chapman University production, and a supporting role in the gangster film Mondo Bastardi, directed by Adam Skelter.
+GAIA PASSALER is a "made in Italy" SAG-eligible actress, who recently starred as Lucy in the WolfPac Entertainment's horror-thriller Heartsick, and as Dr. Julia Harris in the indie feature film Fragile Heart.
+She also played the leads in Wendy Jung’s award winning comedy Kleptos Confess and in the romance Not your girl, a Chapman University production, as well as a supporting role in the gangster film Mondo Bastardi, directed by Adam Skelter (coming soon in 2021).

-She is set to star in the upcoming horror feature film Emory woods, directed by Angela Zanaboni, and she will co-star in the indie drama Fragile Heart, directed by Stephen G.Lowe.
-Both films are shooting in spring 2020.
+She is set to star in the upcoming horror Emory woods, directed by Angela Zaniboni, shooting in early 2021.

-Gaia studied at the renowned American Academy of Dramatic Arts in New York, where she had the opportunity to train in Meisner, Uta Hagen’s technique and Stanislavski with professors and directors, including Zenon Kruszelnicki and Kyle Fabel (Columbia University and NYU Tisch graduate program).
-She also trained in movement, musical theater and Voice with Jim DeMonic.
-She worked on classical technique (Shakespeare) with Barbara Rubin, and on the Greeks, Commedia dell’Arte and Comedy of Manners with Sheila Bandyopadhyay.
+In 2016 she graduated from the prestigious American Academy of Dramatic Arts in New York, where she had the opportunity to train in Meisner, Uta Hagen and Stanislavski with professors and directors, including Zenon Kruszelnicki and Kyle Fabel (Columbia University and NYU Tisch graduate program).
+She also trained in movement, musical theater, stage combat and fencing.
+Her Voice and speech mentors were Jim DeMonic and Lester Shane.
+She worked on classical technique (Shakespeare) with Barbara Rubin, and on the Greeks, Commedia dell’Arte and Comedy of Manners with director Sheila Bandyopadhyay.

-Gaia is most well known for starring in Eric Iglesias’ indie feature The Chosen Path, along with Tony Mouleart's The Newcomer, and Shun Lee's legal drama Charged.
+Gaia is also known for starring in Eric Iglesias’ indie feature The Chosen Path, along with Tony Mouleart's The Newcomer, Best adventure short at the 2019 Marina del Rey Film Festival, and Shun Lee's legal drama Charged.
 She was also delighted to co-star in Toenail, which received an award in the HBO Visionaries Film Competition.

-Very physically active, Gaia loves jazz and hip-pop dance, hiking, snow-skiing, horse-back riding, pilates and yoga.
-She has a deep love for any outdoor activities.
+Very physically active, Gaia loves ballroom and hip-pop dance, hiking, snow-skiing, horse-back riding, pilates and yoga.
+She is also a gifted singer and has a deep love for many outdoor activities.
 A world traveller, Gaia has so far visited about 20 countries.
-She visited the Pyramids in Egypt, skiied in the Dolomites, hiked in British Columbia, snorkeled on the Great Barrier Reef in Australia, sailed in the Aegean sea among the Greek isles, and zip-lined over the Costarican jungle.
+Some of her most cherished adventures include: visiting the Pyramids in Egypt, skiing in the Dolomites, hiking in British Columbia, snorkeling on the Great Barrier Reef in Australia, sailing in the Aegean sea among the Greek islands, and zip-lining over the Costarican jungle.